consulan/killerkoda-git-scenario/git-scenario/clone.md

 # Step One - Create global user git

 >In this step, we clone a remote repo for work with them.
 >In the last step we init a repo.
-For this cause, we erase .git directory.
+For this cause, we erase the .git directory.
->And then we clone remote directory from bitbucket (public).
+>And then we clone the remote directory from bitbucket (public).
->En next item we remove the created directory from clone repo, and make a new directory for push the content to remote repo.
+>In the next item we remove the created directory from clone repo, and make a new directory for push the content to remote repo.

+## Objective

+> *Clone a remote repo.Make modifications.Stage with git the work.
+Commit changes.
+Push the work to remote repo*

 ## Use git commands for clone a public repo